david-garza/david-garza/README.md

 - 👋 Hi, I’m @david-garza

 - 👀 I’m interested in data analytics, data, visualizations, and applications.
-I also enjoy playing and learning about modifications in computer simulators such as X Plane and Kerbal Space program.
-I have always had an interest in space science and I hold a private pilot certificate.

-- 🌱 I’m currently learning data analytics using python via an online bootcamp.
-I am also self learning C++ just because I want to learn more about computer science.
+- 🌱 I’m currently learning python and Pandas to add skils to my data analytics tool kit.
+I am also learning C++ to strengthen my understanding of computer science in general.

-- 💞️ I’m looking to collaborate on data analtyics projects and simulations.
+- 💞️ I’m looking to collaborate on data analtyics in the fields of aerospace, medicine, and social sciences.

 - 📫 How to reach me david.c.garza@outlook.com